chrisjohnson00/ApiProfilerBundle/README.md

 # ApiProfilerBundle

-This bundle adds an API profiler/debugger to the Symfony 2 Profiler
+This bundle adds a REST API profiler/debugger to the Symfony 2 Profiler

 ## Installation